-On March 23, Travis Fletcher was arrested for a third-degree felony because during an argument with his girlfriend, he threatened his girlfriend’s boss.
-The charges against Travis were based on a he said/she said situation and no person was physically injured.
+On March 23, Travis Fletcher was arrested for a third-degree felony because, during an argument with his girlfriend, he threatened his girlfriend’s boss.
+The charges against Travis were based on he said/she said situation and no person was physically injured.

 Travis‘s mother, Kathy McIntyre, spoke with her son at 10:30 PM on March 30, 2020.
 She promised to be in court the next morning to post a lower bond.

 Kathy showed up at court in the morning, but Travis was not brought to court.
 She was told by the Sheriff’s office that Travis was “too sick” to come to court.

 Travis’s assigned public defender went forward with the bond hearing, and the bond was lowered to $4,500.

 There is no rationale on the record to indicate why the bond was initially set at $50,000 versus $4,500.
 Nothing changed, other than the passage of one week of jail time.

 Kathy posted the bond so that her son could get out of jail.